SamPutnam/Index/README.md

 This is an index of past and current projects, ranked by *last code commit*.

-As the name suggests, last code commit doesn't count non-code commits.
-It correlates strongly with codebase health.
+*Last code commit* implies that a commit with no code - be it artwork, design, or documentation - is not a commit.

+This definition of a commit correlates strongly with the health of this codebase.
+If a project is alive, run it first try.

 <br>
 **alive**: in development